deekei/ToonTanks/README.md

 # ToonTanks

-This Unreal Game Project was originally a Tutorial Project from the Gamedev.tv's "Unreal 5.0 C++ Developer: Learn C++ and Make Video Games" Course.

-Specifically Section 5 "Toon Tanks" Tutorial.
+This Unreal Game Project was originally a Tutorial Project from the Gamedev.tv's "Unreal 5.0 C++ Developer: Learn C++ and Make Video Games Section 5: Toon Tanks" Tutorial.

-Besides the intiial build based on the project, I have further implemented my own designs to understand and explore different parts of the Unreal Engine C++ System as well as the Blueprints.
+Besides the completing through the intiial build based on the project, I have further implemented my own designs to understand and explore different parts of the Unreal Engine C++ System as well as the Blueprints.

 Below are some of the implementations I have made beyond the original tutorial: